pi-bot/arduino-tutorials/00-Bring-Robot-To-Life/01-Control Your Robots Brightness.md

 ```
 If we press *upload* we'll see there's some problems with this:

-The Arduino IDE checks the code to see if it it uses correct language and it will complain if there's an issue.
-Finding  **errors** and **fixing errors** are a major part of programming and its helpful using a development environment that can catch errors.
+The Arduino IDE checks the code to look for errors and it will complain if there are any issues.
+Finding  **errors** and **fixing errors** are a major part of programming and its very helpful for our development environment to catch these errors.
+(IDE stands for Integrated Development Environment).
 You can see that with our natural human text the IDE is not happy:

 ```
 Put Error Code HERE